 A natural future direction could be to develop strongly polynomial algorithms for quadratic objectives and constraint matrices with bounded subdeterminants.
-This would be a counterpart of Tardos's result [36] for linear programs.
-Such an extension could be possible by extending our techniques to the setting of Hochbaum and Shanthikumar [18].
+This would be a counterpart of Tardos's result [35] for linear programs.
+Such an extension could be possible by extending our techniques to the setting of Hochbaum and Shantikumar [18].

-The recent paper [39] shows that the linear Fisher market, along with several extensions, can be captured by a concave extension of the generalized flow model.
-A natural question is whether there is any direct connection between the concave generalized flow model and the convex minimum-cost flow model studied in this paper.
+The recent paper [38] shows that linear Fisher market, along with several extension, can be captured by a concave extension of the generalized flow model.
+A natural question is if there is any direct connection between the concave generalized flow model and the convex minimum cost flow model studied in this paper.
 Despite certain similarities, no reduction is known in any direction.
 Indeed, no such reduction is known even between the linear special cases, that is, generalized flows and minimum-cost flows.
-The perfect price discrimination model [11] and the Arrow-Debreu Nash bargaining problem [38] are instances of the concave generalized flow model, but they are not known to be reducible to convex cost flows.
+The perfect price discrimination model [11], and the Arrow-Debreu Nash-bargaining problem [37], are instances of the concave generalized flow model, but they are not known to be reducible to convex cost flows.
 On the other hand, the spending constraint utility model investigated in this paper is not known to be reducible to concave generalized flows.

-The algorithm in [39] is not strongly polynomial.
-Even for linear generalized flows, the first strongly polynomial algorithm was given only very recently [40].
-One could try to extend this to a class of concave generalized flows in a manner similar to that in the current paper, i.e., assuming certain oracles.
-This could lead to strongly polynomial algorithms for the market problems that fit into this model.
+The algorithm in [38] is not strongly polynomial.
+Moreover, no strongly polynomial algorithm is known for linear generalized flows, despite the huge literature on polynomial time algorithms.
+Developing a strongly polynomial algorithm for generalized flows is a fundamental open question.
+Resolving it could lead to strongly polynomial algorithms for the market problems that fit into the concave generalized flow model.

 A related problem is finding a strongly polynomial algorithm for minimizing a separable convex objective over a submodular polyhedron.
 Fujishige [10] showed that for separable convex quadratic costs, this is essentially equivalent to submodular function minimization.
-Submodular utility allocation markets by Jain and Vazirani [21] also fall into this class and are solvable in strongly polynomial time; see also Nagano [27].
+Submodular utility allocation markets by Jain and Vazirani [21] also fall into this class, and are solvable in strongly polynomial time; see also Nagano [27].
 Other strongly polynomially solvable special cases are given by Hochbaum and Hong [14].

 A common generalization of this problem and ours is minimizing a separable convex objective over a submodular flow polyhedron.
-Weakly polynomial algorithms were given by Iwata [19] and Iwata, McCormick, and Shigeno [20].
-One might try to develop strongly polynomial algorithms for some class of separable convex objectives, in particular for separable convex quadratic functions.
+Weakly polynomial algorithms were given by Iwata [19] and by Iwata, McCormick and Shigeno [20].
+One might try to develop strongly polynomial algorithms for some class of separable convex objectives; in particular, for separable convex quadratic functions.